Politicians should not be choosing their voters; voters should be choosing their legislators.

 - On average from 2010 to 2014, about 42% of Indiana’s state legislative candidates ran unchallenged by the opposite party.
 When politicians don't have competition at the ballot box, Hoosiers cannot be fairly represented.

-- Creating a citizen commission composed of Republicans, Democrats, and voters who are neither R nor D to direct the redistricting process.
+- The Indiana General Assembly should create a nine member citizen redistricting commission composed of Republicans, Democrats, and voters who are neither Republican nor Democrat.

-- Special consideration is given to identifying communities of interest and care should be taken to ensure that district lines do not divide communities or inhibit their ability to make their voices heard.
+- Special consideration should be given to identifying communities of interest and care should be taken to ensure that district lines do not divide communities or inhibit their ability to make their voices heard.

 Read the Fact Sheet

 Your State Senator and State Representative need to hear from you!
-Urge them to support redistricting reform in Indiana by putting a group INDEPENDENT of the General Assembly in charge of drawing districts. ------------------ To look up and/or e-mail your legislators, visit: http://iga.in.gov/legislative/find-legislators/ The very best way to get a message to your State Senator and Representative is to call and leave a message with their Legislative Assistants.
-This PDF document has the direct numbers and e-mail addresses for all of our Indiana State Legislators.
-200 W. Washington Street Indiana House of Representatives
+Urge them to support redistricting reform that will put a group of citizens INDEPENDENT of the General Assembly in charge of drawing Indiana’s legislative districts as laid out in SB91, authored by Sen. Ruckelshaus. ------------------ To look up and/or e-mail your legislators, visit: http://iga.in.gov/legislative/find-legislators/ 200 W. Washington Street Indiana House of Representatives

 Indianapolis, IN 46204-2786